A graphite-prism definition for Avogadro's "integer": Abstract

 \section{Abstract}

 The new International System of Units may let us select an integer value for Avogadro's number.
-Some might prefer an integer that's divisible by 12, so that an integer number of $^{12}C$ atoms may be associated (at least to first order) with a gram's mass.
-For educational as well as practical reasons it may also help to choose a {\em physically-meaningful} definition, within measurement error of the current numeric value.
-Cubes of diamond face-centered-cubic Si and (much rarer) face-centered-cubic C have been proposed, but these structures don't have naturally occurring facets (or numbers of atoms generally divisible by 12).
-We show here that graphite prisms formed by stacking $m$ hexagonal graphene sheets, with $m \equiv 51,150,060$ carbon-12 atoms on each side, are a natural solution to this challenge.
+Some might prefer an integer that's divisible by 12, so that an integer number of $^{12}C$ atoms may be associated (to first order) with a gram's mass.
+For educational and practical reasons it may also help to choose a {\em physically-meaningful} definition within measurement error of the current numeric value.
+Cubes of diamond face-centered-cubic Si and (much rarer) face-centered-cubic C have been proposed, but these structures do not have naturally-occurring facets (or numbers of atoms generally divisible by 12).
+We show here that graphite prisms formed by stacking $m$ hexagonal graphene sheets, with $m \equiv 51,150,060$ carbon-12 atoms on each side, are a natural solution that may facilitate generation of precise molar standards as well.